Anthawni/a1/README.md

 ## Lessons Learned
 Jeremiah and I learned the following:

-- How to implement out own shell
+- How to implement our own shell
 - Command line input handling
 - Improved error handling skills
 - Creating a Makefile with a structured layout